-And after all these years what I’ve learned is that being an imperfect parent is actually the greatest gift we can give out kids, and I’m happy to share some parenting pointers to help you and your kids resolve to be less perfect and more present!
+After all these years what I’ve learned is that being an imperfect parent is actually the greatest gift we can give our kids, and I’m happy to share some parenting pointers to help you and your kids resolve to be less perfect and more present!

 Lisa Earle McLeod, author of “Forget Perfect” and “Finding Grace when You Can’t Even Find Clean Underwear,” is a mom who made a New Year’s resolution to watch more TV with her kids because she finally realized that setting the DVR to record a National Geographic special would create a better family evening than trying to engage her kids in a board game when she was exhausted.
 Is it the perfect solution?
 Hardly, but picnics and Parcheesi just aren’t happening for this working mom.